SebStrz/gra_w_js/README.md

 - [Usage](#Usage)

 ## Instalation
+* local server (eg. XAMPP) or any other way to host this app is required
-1. Clone the repository:
+1. Clone the repository to your hosting folder :
 ```bash
  git clone https://github.com/SebStrz/gra_w_js.git
 ```
-2. Run on local server (XAMPP, Wamp Server)
+2. Run it on local server (XAMPP, Wamp Server)

 ## Usage
+* Go to `localhost/repository_folder` in your browser and play the game!
 - Use arrows to move
 - X to dash
 - Z or Space to jump